mjpritchard/test-decap-help/content/events/past/Getting-started-JASMIN-webinar.md

   - webinar
 date: 2018-03-01
 title: Getting started with JASMIN webinar
-description: A beginners guide to using JASMIN
+description: A beginners guide to using JASMIN.
-#draft: true
+icon: fas seedling
 ---
 <p>This&nbsp;webinar focussed&nbsp;on how new users can &lsquo;get started&rsquo; on JASMIN, a globally unique data intensive supercomputer for environmental science.</p>
 <p>Covering the following topics:</p>